-Details on the scientific basis for the proposed number are provided in the reference cited below, which is also included in the rulemaking record.
-The reference is a risk assessment document prepared by OEHHA describing and summarizing the derivation of the regulatory level listed below.
+Details on the basis for the proposed levels are provided in the reference cited below, which is also included in the rulemaking record.
+The reference is a risk assessment document prepared by OEHHA describing and summarizing the derivation of the regulatory levels listed below.

-This amendment to Section 12805 would adopt the following regulatory level for the chemical listed under Proposition 65 as known to cause reproductive toxicity:
+The proposed regulation would adopt the following regulatory level for three chemicals known to cause reproductive toxicity into Section 12805: